 This discussion will focus on disc extrusions and will detail the differences from other more common varieties of intervertebral herniation.

-Ruptured discs typically begin as simple bulges and escalate due to degeneration or traumatic injury.
+Ruptured discs typically begin as simple bulges and escalate to split open due to degeneration or traumatic injury.
 However, it is possible for a normal and healthy disc to undergo a sudden extrusion from extreme and focused injury, such as a car accident.

 Besides potentially causing any of the usual nerve compression syndromes, including spinal stenosis, foraminal stenosis or pinched nerve conditions, extrusions also escalate the risk for chemical radiculitis.
 This controversial diagnosis seems to affect some patients with disc extrusions, but not others.